 Do returns affect commissions?

-Yes — if a customer returns or cancels an order, the commission is reversed since the sale doesn’t stick.
+Yes.
+If a customer returns or cancels an order, the commission is reversed since the sale doesn’t stick.

 How does the program work?